Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels

 \subsection{Inductive Bias Matching}

 In an SSVAE, we are specifying that the latent space is composed of a continuous part and a discrete part.
-By training it on semi-supervised data, we direct the discrete part to correspond to the class labels we have and that the continuous part should encode residual `style' information.
+By training on semi-supervised data, we direct the discrete part to correspond to the limited class labels that we have and that the continuous part should encode residual `style' information.

-However, when trained on unlabelled information we can see that in an SSVAE trained unsupervised does not necessarily learn a clustering that matches the ground-truth classes we are interested in.
-In fact, when trained to cluster on MNIST, the assignment of roles between the two latent variables is reversed: $\v{z}$ encodes identity, with $y$ encoding stroke thickness.
-We see this in Figure \ref{fig:inductive_bias}, where we show samples from an SSVAE trained unsupervised on MNIST with 20 cluster components.
+By construction, generative models used for semi-supervised learning can be run using only unlabelled data: nothing is stopping one from using such a model for clustering.
+When trained on unlabelled information we can see that an SSVAE does not learn a clustering that matches the ground-truth classes we are interested in.
+On MNIST, the assignment of roles between the two latent variables is reversed: $\v{z}$ encodes identity, with $y$ encoding stroke thickness.
+We see this in Figure~\ref{fig:inductive_bias}, where we show samples from an SSVAE trained unsupervised on MNIST with 20 cluster components.
 Each row corresponds to a sample from $p(\v{z})$ and each column to a setting of $y$.
-This carries over to the unlabelled sub-problem in semi-unsupervised learning: we have poor performance over the unlabelled classes as we can see in Figure \ref{fig:m2_conf} and Table \ref{tab:results}.
+This carries over to the unlabelled sub-problem in semi-unsupervised learning: we have poor performance over the unlabelled classes as we can see in Figure~\ref{fig:m2_conf} and Table \ref{tab:results}.
 One might expect that the presence of some labelled data would induce the appropriate division of roles between $\v{z}$ and $y$, with all (labelled and unlabelled) classes indexed in $y$, but this is not the case.
 Instead, we must turn to approaches with the appropriate clustering performance to solve this task.